Security Architecture

 STEP 01

-Create your account at dashboard.sigchainguard.com.
-Register your game, upload your APK for certificate verification, and complete the one-time ownership challenge.
+Create your account on the dashboard.
+Register your game, upload your APK for certificate verification, and complete the one-time BTKV ownership challenge.
 Your API key is issued once verified.

 STEP 02